List of Netherlands One Day International cricket records: Most runs in an innings

-The highest innings total scored in ODIs came in the match between England and Australia in June 2018.
-Playing in the third ODI at Trent Bridge in Nottingham, the hosts posted a total of 481/6.
 The first ODI of the 2007 series against the Bermuda saw Netherlands set their highest innings total of 315/8.

 Fewest runs in an innings

 The lowest innings total scored in ODIs has been scored twice.
 Zimbabwe were dismissed for 35 by Sri Lanka during the third ODI in Sri Lanka's tour of Zimbabwe in April 2004 and USA were dismissed for same score by Nepal in the sixth ODI of the 2020 ICC Cricket World League 2 in Nepal in February 2020.
 The lowest score in ODI history for Netherlands is 80 scored in the first match of the 2007 Quadrangular Series in Ireland against West Indies.

 Most runs conceded an innings

-The first ODI of the 2006 series against the Sri Lanka saw Netherlands concede their highest innings total of 443/9.
+The first ODI of the 2022 series against the England saw Netherlands concede their highest innings total of 498/4.

 Fewest runs conceded in an innings

 The lowest score conceded by Netherlands for a full inning is 67 scored by Canada in the Round 7 2011–2013 ICC World Cricket League Championship.